-Join this lively presentation about ways to help students at all levels and ages move forward toward literacy success.
+Watch the lively presentation about ways to help students at all levels and ages move forward toward literacy success.
 Dr. Tracy Tarasiuk will share strategies and best practices designed to help educators determine when to intervene and how.
-Specific programs for varying age groups will be shared.
+Specific programs for varying age groups are shared.

 One of the major changes I implemented a few summers ago was to allow students to check out as many books as they want for the summer.
 It was so successful that I plan to permanently continue the program.
 That's just one of the things you can try.
 Here are more . . .